respondflow/esmpp_lib/Readme.md

                                 {dest_addr, <<"380571111100">>},
                                 {text, <<"test">>}]).
 ```
-This function will send text "test" to phone "380571111100" and return sequence
+This function will send text "test" to phone "380571111100" and return ok.
+Sequence number, source number, destination number and text of message
+will return as proplist in callback function sequence_number_handler(list()).
-number of packet.
-This sequence number must be save, after submit_timeout if
+This sequence number must be save,in order to later associate it with the
+"message_id" after receiving the package submit_sm_resp.
+In other case if
-submit_sm_resp are not received, message with this sequence number is lost.
+submit_sm_resp are not received, message with this sequence number is lost
-Sequence number of messages which is lost pass in handler
+and requires re-sending or logging accident.
+Sequence number of messages
-submit_error(Pid, Socket, SeqNum).
+which is lost pass in handler submit_error(Pid, Socket, SeqNum).

 Dispatch of cyrillic text is support.
 Sending of long message also
 is support (method udh).Using api-function query_sm(Pid, Proplist) will be able